Standard Playing Cards

 Non-Standard Playing Cards

-Non-standard playing cards are those in which the court cards, pip cards, aces and or jokers have deviated from the traditional, 'standard' pattern and have been stylised, decorated or re-designed (see below).
-Sometimes the shape of the cards is different, sometimes the court cards are representations of political personalities, royalty or cartoons.
-A pack of cards may be produced to honour a Royal commemoration, a political party, a new tourist attraction or the next millennium.
+Non-standard playing cards are those in which the court cards, pip cards, aces and/or jokers have deviated from the traditional, 'standard' pattern and have been stylised, decorated or re-designed.
+For example, fantasy historical court cards, humorous cartoons, decorative aces, and so on.
+Sometimes the court cards are representations of political personalities.
+A pack of cards may be produced to honour a royal commemoration, a new tourist attraction or the next millennium.
+Sometimes the shape of the cards is different.
+These types of card are a distraction to serious card players, but often sought by collectors.

 Advertising Playing Cards

-Advertising playing cards display advertising propaganda, either on the reverse of the cards, or else on the pip cards, court cards, aces, jokers or even the box.
+Advertising playing cards display advertising messages, either on the reverse of the cards, or else on the pip cards, court cards, aces, jokers or even the box.
+They may be given away freely, but not always easy to get.
 Some of the more popular collector's advertising themes include breweries, shipping lines, and household products.
-Naturally, the style of advertising on playing cards changes over the decades, not only due to changing technologies, but also fashions and taste.
+The style of advertising on playing cards changes over the decades, due to changing technologies, fashions and taste.

-Card games represent a fascinating part of our cultural and social history.
-They tell the story of British life seen through an unusual key hole!
+Card games are a part of our cultural and social history.
+They reflect the story of our life since our childhood.
 The style and design of card games from the nursery to adult drinking games encompasses a wide range of different material, much of which stimulates debate and differences of opinion.
 For example, whilst "Snap", "Happy Families" and "Old Maid" are familiar titles, other games such as currency, travel or war-time card games are less common, and they all provide something new to learn.

 Children’s Card Games with Advertising